The best independent guide to Madeira

 The scenic roads, either following the ER101 as it snakes up into the hills or the VE2 as it follows the rugged coastline.

 The Miradouro da Santa, with its wonderful views over the town.

-The spectacular views from the Miradouro da Santa, just a 40 minute steep walk....
+The spectacular views from the Miradouro da Santa, but it's a steep 20-minute uphill walk...